-Born and raised in Timmins, Charlie was elected as Member of Parliament for Timmins—James Bay in 2004, and re-elected in 2006, 2008 and 2011.
+Born and raised in Timmins, Charlie was elected MP for Timmins—James Bay in 2004, and re-elected in 2006, 2008, 2011 and 2015.
 He entered federal politics to stop the continual erosion of Northern Ontario's voice on the national scene.
-As part of Tom Mulcair’s NDP team, Charlie is seeking a fresh mandate to fight for the results our communities deserve.

-Maclean’s magazine has named Charlie ‘Top Constituency MP in Canada’ and named Charlie in Canada’s ‘Top 25 Most influential Power List.’
-In 2006, the Toronto Star chose Charlie Angus as one of the ten most effective opposition members of Parliament.
+Maclean’s magazine has named Charlie “Top Constituency MP in Canada” and as part of Canada’s “Top 25 Most influential Power List.”
+In 2006, the Toronto Star singled him out as one of the ten most effective opposition members of Parliament.

-Charlie is well-known across Canada as a passionate spokesman for working people.
-As a writer, broadcaster and musician, he has championed the resource-dependent communities of the north.
-The late Peter Gzowski referred to Charlie Angus as the "poet laureate of Northern Ontario."
-He has published six books on the mining culture of the north.
-He has also been a regular contributor to CBC, TVO and national newspapers.
+As a writer, broadcaster and musician, Charlie has championed working people and the resource-dependent communities of the north.
+The late Peter Gzowski referred to Charlie as the "poet laureate of Northern Ontario."
+He has published six books on northern mining culture and has been a regular contributor to CBC, TVO and national newspapers.

-Charlie has made a national name for himself for fighting for every constituent in his riding including the fights he has led over the crisis-ridden Cree communities on the James Bay Coast.
+Charlie has fought hard for every constituent in his riding, including the crisis-ridden Cree communities on the James Bay Coast.
 He was a development officer and negotiator for the Algonquin Nation in Quebec.
 He worked with the Algonquins of Barriere Lake on their co-management plan for their traditional territory.

 Charlie has been active in a number of musical projects—including the punk DIY pioneers L’etranger and the nationally-recognized Grievous Angels.
 The group has garnered a number of Juno nominations and other awards.

-Charlie Angus was born in Timmins in November 1962, a child of gold-miners who had emigrated to the north from Scotland and Cape Breton.
-During the 1980s, Charlie and his wife Brit Griffin (married for 21 years) ran a Catholic Worker house for homeless people in downtown Toronto.
-In 1990 they moved to Cobalt, Ontario to raise their daughters: Mariah, Siobhan and Lola.
+Charlie was born in Timmins in 1962, a child of gold-miners who had emigrated to the north from Scotland and Cape Breton.
+During the 1980s, Charlie and his wife Brit Griffin ran a Catholic Worker house for homeless people in Toronto.
+In 1990 they moved to Cobalt to raise their daughters Mariah, Siobhan and Lola.